PufferFinance/UniFi/l1-contracts/docs/registration.md

 **Advantages:**
 - Significantly reduced gas costs for registration
 - Lower storage costs on-chain
-- Reduced complexity in key management and verification processes
+- Reduced complexity in key management

 **Limitation:**
 - Only one entity can be delegated to at once for all of an Operator's validators

-This design choice prioritizes efficiency and simplicity, which are crucial for a system that needs to operate at Ethereum's scale.
-While it limits the granularity of delegation, it provides a streamlined experience for most operators who manage their own validators or delegate to a single entity.
+This design choice prioritizes efficiency and simplicity.
+While it limits the granularity of delegation, it provides a streamlined experience for what will likely be the common case: delegating to a single Gateway.